Prince Estabrook

-Prince Estabrook was an enslaved black man and Minutemen Private who fought and was wounded at the Battle of Lexington and Concord, the first battle of the American Revolutionary War.
+Prince Estabrook was an enslaved African-American man and Minutemen Private who fought and was wounded at the Battles of Lexington and Concord, the initial engagements of the American Revolutionary War.
 An undated broadside from the time identified him as "a Negro Man", spelled his name Easterbrooks, and listed him among the wounded from Lexington, Massachusetts.
-Born around 1741, he was a slave belonging to the family of Benjamin Estabrook from whom he most likely took his name.
+Born around 1741, he was enslaved by the family of Benjamin Estabrook from whom he most likely took his name.
 He was freed.

 Early life

 Prince Estabrook was an enslaved black man owned by Benjamin Estabrook of Lexington.
 Nothing is known of Prince Estabrook's birth.
-If Prince was brought in from outside of Lexington to live with the Estabrook family, his arrival should have been registered with the town selectmen.
+If Prince was brought in from outside Lexington to live with the Estabrook family, his arrival should have been registered with the town selectmen.
 There is no such entry for Prince Estabrook.
-While the lack of registration is not definitive, it makes it more likely that he was born into the Estabrook home as the son of another slave, Tony.
-Tony was owned by Benjamin's grandfather, Joseph Estabrook II, and was willed to his father, Joseph III.
-Estabrook family histories also state that Prince was inherited by Benjamin from his Father.
+While the lack of registration is not definitive, it makes it more likely that he was born into the Estabrook home as the son of another enslaved man, Tony.
+Tony was enslaved by Benjamin's grandfather, Joseph Estabrook II, and was willed to his father, Joseph III.
+Estabrook family histories also state that Benjamin inherited Prince from his father.

-By 1775, Prince would have been one of a small number of slaves in Lexington.
+By 1775, Prince would have been one of a few enslaved people in Lexington.
 Estimates range from as few as five to as many as 24.
-Slavery in New England was very different than slavery in the south, and it is likely that Prince spent his days doing farm labor alongside of Benjamin and helping with household chores.
-There are also reports that Benjamin and Prince were quite friendly, with Prince even helping Benjamin to sell horses.
+Slavery in New England was very different than slavery in the Southern United States, and Prince likely spent his days doing farm labor alongside of Benjamin and helping with household chores.
+There are also reports that Benjamin and Prince were quite friendly, even helping Benjamin sell horses.